 Tapas, enjoyed in every region of Spain, are a national pastime; you might say they are a microcosm of traditional Spanish cooking.
 For those of you not yet acquainted with tapas, they are Spanish-style appetizers that go far beyond little tidbits to accompany an aperitif.
 They are most often bite-size, but nevertheless may need a dish or small casserole if they are saucy, or perhaps a fork or a toothpick.
 When enough tapas are served and in sufficient variety, they can easily replace a meal.

 Tapas represent a Spanish style of living, and there is no better way to partake in the life of the country than by participating in this time-honored tradition.
 Spaniards love gathering in bars before their hearty lunchtime meal (a three hour period in which almost all business comes to a halt), and temporarily satisfy their hunger with tapas and a glass of beer, wine, or fino (sherry).
 They meet with friends and vigorously discuss affairs and life in general.
 At the end of the workday (about 8:00 p.m.) the bars fill once more for yet another round of tapas, drinks, and animated conversation.
 Based on healthy robust Mediterranean ingredients, tapas, although in the tradition of “snacking”, are a far cry from junk food.
 Seafood salads, empanadas, grilled shellfish, potato omelets, or tapas as straightforward as slices of jamon Serrano, tasty chorizo sausage, or unique Manchego cheese are just a few of the tantalizing possibilities.

 Spaniards have an ongoing love affair with their Tortilla Española, a potato omelet that has nothing in common with a Mexican tortilla except its name, which refers to its round shape.
 It is the most versatile dish imaginable, equally appropriate for breakfast, lunch and dinner or for the tapas hour, cut either in wedges or in small squares.
 Its ingredients are simply potatoes, eggs, olive oil, salt and sometimes onion, and yet there is something about the mixture and the way it is cooked that make Tortilla Española an object of adoration among Spaniards.
 Tortilla may be eaten hot, but it improves immeasurable if cooled to room temperature and is at its best when allowed to sit a few hours before serving.

 Spaniards like the Beluga caviar or Kobe beef, Jamón Ibérico is the ultimate of its kind.
 Until now, it has been unavailable in the U.S. The first Spanish producer, Embutidos y Jamones Fermín, is now fully approved by the U.S. Government to export Ibérico to the United States.
 The small family company delivered their first shipment of Ibérico embutidos (chorizo and salchichón sausages; lomo – cured loin) in July 2006.
 The first Jamones Ibéricos (hams) arrived in time for Christmas in 2007.
 The first was sliced by celebrated chef José Andrés on December 12th with the Spanish ambassador to the U.S. in attendance .
-The crown jewel of Spanish ham, the Jamón Ibérico de Bellota, or acorn fed Iberico ham, will be arriving July 2008.
+The crown jewel of Spanish ham, the Jamón Ibérico de Bellota, or acorn fed Ibérico ham, arrived in July 2008.
 These larger hams require more time to cure, but they are worth the wait!